NYCPlanning/db-cbbr/README.md

 The spatial data are not 100% reliable, accurate, or exhaustive

-CBBR is primarly built for planning coordination and information purposes only
+CBBR is primarily built for planning coordination and information purposes only

 ## Building Preparation